Table of Contents

 Mandatory exemptions from disclosure

-• Medical, mental health, sociological and scholastic achievement data as well as electronic health records.
-However, a coroner’s autopsy report is open for inspection.
+- Medical, mental health, sociological and scholastic achievement data as well as electronic health records.
+However, a coroner’s autopsy report (except for an autopsy report on a minor) is open for inspection.
 Scholastic information on finalists for chief executive positions is available.
 Group scholastic achievement data is available, provided that individuals cannot be identified.

 Personnel files